tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Tombweb

+When you take negative energy damage or take damage from an attack by an undead creature, gain temporary hit points equal to your level.

+**Quirk:** Enjoys the sensation of spiders crawling on their skin.

+---

 #### Tremors

 _Recharge 11+:_ You cause a minor quake, and each nearby non-huge (or larger) non-flying creature in the battle can roll a disengage check as a free action.
 Each affected creature loses its move action during its next turn.